 At your entry-level position, you will have the opportunity to work on real-life SEO projects and to learn from experienced SEO professionals.

-The best entry-level position to get on your path to SEO manager would be an SEO specialist.
+The best entry-level position to get on your path to becoming an SEO manager would be an SEO specialist.

 You can also work as an SEO content writer to get an introduction to how the content creation process fits into an overall SEO strategy.

-You can start in-house for a company or you can look for an entry-level position at an agency.
+You can start in-house for a company or look for an entry-level position at an agency.